Elaine Frantz Parsons, Ph.D.Associate Professor

 B.A., Political and Social Thought, University of Virginia, 1992

 Elaine Frantz Parsons is a historian of manhood, race, and violence in the nineteenth-century United States.
-Her book, Ku-Klux: The Birth of the Klan in the Reconstruction-Era United States (forthcoming University of North Carolina Press, 2016), argues that the post-war Klan was produced by northern and southern interests and media alike, and that its victims struggled not only against the Klan itself but against widespread skepticism of reports of Klan violence, and widespread white sympathy for its goals.
+Her latest book, Ku-Klux: The Birth of the Klan in the Reconstruction-Era United States (University of North Carolina Press, 2016), argues that the post-war Klan was produced by northern and southern interests and media alike, and that its victims struggled not only against the Klan itself but against widespread skepticism of reports of Klan violence, and widespread white sympathy for its goals.

 Parsons' current book project is a history of "thugs" in the late nineteenth and early twentieth century.
 This will be both a labor history and a cultural history of men whose profession was to commit or threaten violence on behalf of others.
 She is beginning this project with a series of articles focusing on Pinkertons and other strikebreakers.